Removal of water to address an immediate risk

 The emergency works exemption applies to the removal of groundwater or overland flow water to address an immediate risk while undertaking urgent works that are required in response to an emergency event.
-It would include, for example, the removal of water from an excavation that had to be dug to fix a burst water supply pipe or sewer pipe.
+For example, it would apply to the removal of water from an excavation that had to be dug to fix a burst water supply pipe or sewer pipe.
 It does not apply to natural disaster recovery such as repairing flood damage.

 Overland flow water includes:

 - water from a burst water or sewer main

 - any flows within a watercourse, river, lake or estuary

 It allows a public or private sector entity to carry out urgent dewatering in emergency situations without needing to apply for and hold any of the following:

 - a water access licence for the water removed